autobrr/autobrr.com/docs/configuration/download-clients/dedi.md

 sidebar_label: Dedicated servers
 slug: /configuration/download-clients/dedicated
 title: Download Clients
-description: The download clients available in autobrr
+description: A guide on how to set up download clients in autobrr.
 keywords:
   [
     autobrr,